5 Best Electric Mouse Traps in 2026

 Victor Indoor Multi-Kill Humane Electronic Mouse Trap M260 Kills 10 Mice Per Setting

-The Victor M260 solves a problem that no other electric trap addresses: severe infestations.
+The Victor M260 solves a problem that most single-catch electric traps do not address well: heavier mouse activity.
 Standard electric traps catch one mouse, then need manual emptying and re-baiting before they can catch another.
-The M260 catches and stores **up to 10 mice per setting** before requiring any maintenance.
-For homeowners with serious mouse problems — barns, sheds, agricultural buildings, restaurants, vacation rentals — this is the only trap designed for the workload.
+The M260 catches and stores up to 10 mice per setting before requiring any maintenance.
+For homeowners with serious mouse problems — barns, sheds, agricultural buildings, restaurants, vacation rentals — this is the high-capacity option in this guide.

 The “no see, no touch” design extends Victor’s standard sealed-chamber approach.
 After each kill, the dead mouse is automatically moved to a holding chamber inside the trap.
 The next mouse enters the kill chamber and gets shocked.
 The cycle repeats up to 10 times.
 When you finally empty the trap, you tip out 10 mice at once into a trash bag — never touching any of them.